open-craft/jsinput-vectordraw/README.md

 * `segment_angle`: Just like `angle`, but intended to be used with segments.
 Segments are not directed and `segment_angle: 0` is therefore equivalent to `segment_angle: 180`.
-* `through`: Intended for lines, this is a list of points through which the line should pass.
+* `points_on_line`: Intended for lines, this is a list of points through which the line should pass.

 Every property is optional - you can check an arbitray list of properties for each vector.